-“Getting to the top of any given mountain was considered much less important than how one got there: prestige was earned by tackling the most unforgiving routes with minimal equipment, in the boldest style imaginable.”
+“Getting to the top of any given mountain was considered much less important than how one got there.
+Prestige was earned by tackling the most unforgiving routes with minimal equipment, in the the boldest style imaginable.”

 Hurricane force winds blew ice in every direction, ravaging and stinging his face like a million winter wasps.
 The temperature had fallen to a life-stealing -30C, and even at only 17,000 feet, the air was so thin he was forced to stop and catch his breath after every four or five steps.
 His headlamp offered him little advantage in the blizzard that reduced visibility to next to nothing.
 He had been fighting this storm for what he guessed was an hour, but it could just as well have been three.
 In this environment, and with his objective so near, time became ethereal and inconsequential.